fadhiilrachman/ai-goldar/README.md

 ## Installation

 Installation is simple.
-It can be installed from pip using the following command:
+It can be installed using the following command:
 ```sh
 $ git clone https://github.com/fadhiilrachman/ai-goldar.git
 $ cd ai-goldar && npm install